 How to get a prepaid debit card

-Things to remember when you have a debit card
+How to get a debit card online

-Fraud is always a threat with debit cards, from data breaches at places you’ve shopped to ATM skimmers, who use hidden devices to skim your card information from an ATM you’ve used.
+Debit card fraud: Fraud is always a threat with debit cards, from data breaches at places you’ve shopped to ATM skimmers, who use hidden devices to skim your card information from an ATM you’ve used.
 With credit cards, you’re only liable for up to $50 of fraudulent charges, but with debit cards you can be held liable for $500 or more.

-Keep your card information safe by visiting easily visible ATMs in high traffic areas and always covering your hand while you enter your PIN.
+Keep your card information safe by visiting easily visible ATMs in high-traffic areas and always covering your hand while you enter your PIN.
 Keep your account information and PIN private, and avoid disclosing it over the phone or through email.
 If you shop online, don’t make purchases while connected to public Wi-Fi.